 The purpose of the Public Art Supplementary Planning Document (SPD) is to guide the council in creating and providing public art in Cambridge.

-The SPD supports citywide Local Plan policy 3/7 (Creating Successful Places), and is a requirement of development in the urban extensions (Local Plan policy 9/3), the Station Area (Local Plan policy 9/9) and as a development principle in the Cambridge East Area Action Plan (Policy CE/2) and the North West Area Action Plan (Policy NW22).
+The Public Art SPD supports city-wide Local Plan policy 3/7 (Creating Successful Places).
+It is a requirement of development in the urban extensions (Local Plan policy 9/3), the Station Area (Local Plan policy 9/9) and is a development principle in the Cambridge East Area Action Plan (Policy CE/2) and the North West Area Action Plan (Policy NW22).

-The SPD was adopted at the Environment Scrutiny Committee on January 12 2010.
+The Public Art SPD was adopted at the Environment Scrutiny Committee on 12 January 2010.

-Adoption of the Supplentary Planning Document (SPD) followed a period of public consultation, which took place from 14 April to 26 May 2009.
+Adoption of the Supplementary Planning Document (SPD) followed a period of public consultation, which took place from 14 April to 26 May 2009.